 Dr. Aneel Salman and Amjad Ali |

 Pakistan’s location at the crossroads of civilizations gives it a geostrategic position that has allowed it to play an important role as a global player.
-Pakistan is blessed with 2,90,058 square kilometers of seawaters and a 1047 kilometers long coast.
+Pakistan is blessed with 2,90,058 square kilometers of seawater and a 1047 kilometers long coast.

-Annually, about 36,000 ships sail through its waters, about 40 percent of the total global ship that sails between industrialized Europe, Hydrocarbon Rich Middle East and the Energy Transporting Asia- Pacific Region pass by.
+Annually, about 36,000 ships sail through its waters, about 40 percent of the total global ship that sails between industrialized Europe, Hydrocarbon Rich Middle East, and the Energy Transporting Asia- Pacific Region pass by.
 This makes Pakistani waters and coastline in general and Port of Gwadar in particular, the most viable route of the Belt and Road Initiative.

 Blue Economy: A new solution?

 The modern world is facing so many problems related to social and economic development.
 The exploitation of natural and economic resources has drastically increased over time.

 World communities are looking forward and moving towards a “Blue Economy” and trying to achieve sustainable economic growth.
 A blue economy is a policy tool of planning for development that highlights the coordination between the marine ecosystem and coastal economic zone system.

 According to the UN, the economic value of the ocean is around $ 3 to 6 trillion annually.
 Ocean also helps to mitigate the climate change impact and 50 percent of anthropogenic carbon dioxide (CO2) are absorbed and captured by the ocean.
 More than 3 billion people are directly dependent upon coastal and marine resources for their livelihood.

 The blue society is playing a vital role in the process of transformation of the coastal economy into the blue economy, influenced by the blue growth positively.
 The concept of a Blue Society is new and has emerged from the European Commission project “Sea for Society”.